 SCOPE OF THIS CHAPTER

-This policy and procedure applies to all Looked After children placed in foster homes and children's homes where contact, including Overnight Stays, are planned.
+This policy and procedure applies to Looked After Children placed in foster homes in relation to social visits and where overnight stays with friends are planned.

-When the child's placement is made, information regarding significant relationships and friendships should be obtained when completing the Placement Plan.
+When the child's placement is made, information regarding significant relationships and friendships should be obtained as part of this process and should be reviewed as appropriate.

-The parents’ views on contact with relatives and friends should be obtained.
+The parents' views on social visits and overnight stays with friends should also be obtained.
 For procedures on Parental Consent, see Section 3, Parental Consent.

-The guiding principle is that looked after children should as far as possible be given the same permission to take part in normal and acceptable age appropriate activities, such as staying with friends, as would reasonably be granted by parents of their peers.
+The guiding principle is that looked after children should, as far as possible, be given the same permission to take part in normal and acceptable age appropriate activities, such as staying with friends, as would reasonably be granted by the parents of their peers.
 Judgment should depend on the assessed risks to and needs of the child.
 See also Delegation of Authority to Foster Carers and Residential Workers Procedure.

 Where there are exceptional reasons to require carers to seek the permission of the social worker, a manager or a parent, or place specific restrictions on permitting a child to stay overnight with friends, this should be because of reasons necessary to safeguard the child's welfare.
 The child's wishes should be taken into account in reaching any such decision.

-Any such restriction, together with the reasons, should be clearly recorded in the Placement Plan, and explained to the child.
+Any such restriction, together with the reasons, should be clearly recorded in the Placement Plan, and explained to the child where appropriate.
 Restrictions should be reviewed regularly to ensure they remain relevant.

 Carers considering a request from a child to stay overnight with a friend should base their decision on the following factors: